Rob Gale

 Robert Peter Tabo Gale (born 3 August 1977) is an English former professional footballer and coach.
-He serves as the head coach for Portland Thorns FC in the American National Women's Soccer League (NWSL).
+He served as the head coach for Portland Thorns FC in the American National Women's Soccer League (NWSL).

 As a player, Gale began his career in England with Fulham before taking a break to focus on his coaching qualifications.
 He later appeared for Canadian clubs Winnipeg Alliance, Winnipeg Lucania and Sons of Italy.
 Gale has also coached the Canada national team from Under-16 to Under-20, and became the first head coach and general manager of Valour FC in June 2018.
 On 23 September 2021, the club announced that Gale would be relieved of his duties.
 He then served as a coach with New York City FC's academy.
+On July 14, 2026, it was announced that the Northern Super League's expansion team for the 2027 season would be based in Winnipeg, with Gale as its co-founder alongside Desiree Scott.

 Playing career

 Gale was signed by Football League Third Division club Fulham as an associate schoolboy aged 14.
 After moving to Bedfordshire to study at university, he trained with Football League Second Division side Wycombe Wanderers for a year.

 After an injury ruled Gale out for a full season and he graduated from university, he turned his attention to coaching and earned qualifications in England and the United States.
 Upon moving to Canada in 2001, Gale resumed his playing career and was named captain of indoor professional club the Winnipeg Alliance.
 He later played for Winnipeg Lucania and the Sons of Italy before retiring in 2012.